 Program: Pacific Islands Studies (BA)

-1.1 Students can describe the diversity of Oceania.
+1. 1.
+Students can describe the diversity and similarity of issues in Oceania.

-1.3 Students can explain indigenous issues and concerns.
+3. 3.
+Students can research and communicate indigenous issues and concerns.

 2) Your program's SLOs are published as follows.
 Please update as needed.